 Within a couple of days I got GOOD results from the blood work, the chest x-ray and the ultrasound!
 The clear artery in my leg meant I didn’t have to go back on the blood thinning medication.
 However it has left me questioning my primary care…

 About a week later, I received a phone call from the practitioner in charge of doing the biopsy on my shoulder.
 She was not calling with good news.
 Another Melanoma Stage 0 and an appointment with the surgeon that operated on my leg back in December.
 These spots of Melanoma were more than likely preexisting.
 My skin is badly sun damaged, so it really isn’t all that surprising.

 Today I go back to the Melanoma and Skin Cancer Center for my third wide excision.
 I try not to let all these appointments and surgeries get me down and crush my spirit.
 Things could be so much worse than they are.
 A lot worse.
-Getting these places cut off of me is leaving me scarred, but not damaged.
-I believe that one of these 3 month checks will turn out good.
+Getting these places cut off of me is leaving me scarred but not damaged.
+I believe that one of these 3-month checks will turn out well.
 For now, I’m rolling with the punches and taking it one doctor’s appointment at a time.
 It’s all part of learning to live as a melanoma survivor.